Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Well, isn't that a pity?

-Is that is if you're a member of the uh the partisan warriors union, you're not allowed to have partisan war in the weekend, is it triple time or whatever?
+If you're a member of the partisan warriors union, you're not allowed to have partisan war in the weekend.

-Uh we're fed up with this, said Senator Dick Durbin of Illinois, the Democratic Whip.
+We're fed up with this, said Senator Dick Durbin of Illinois, the Democratic Whip.

-They know what it takes for us to extend stopgap funding and keep the government in business, and this brinksmanship, we're sick of it.
+They know what it takes for us to extend stopgap funding and keep the government in business.

 Do you know this president, by the way, has declared more disasters than any other president in history?

-He has declared a federal emergency uh every two and a half days on average since he took office.
+He has declared a federal emergency every two and a half days on average since he took office.

 If something happens every two and a half days, it's not an emergency.